Entanglement, loss, and quantumness: When balanced beam splitters are best

-Theorems \ref{thm:entr}, \ref{thm:pur}, and \ref{thm:conc} demonstrate for three entanglement monotones that the entanglement generated by a pure state interfered with the vacuum at a beam splitter will generate the most entanglement at a balanced beam splitter and Theorem~\ref{thm:mixed state} shows that this holds even for mixed-state inputs.
-This justifies the original definition of entanglement potential as the amount of entanglement generated by a state impinging on a balanced beam splitter~\cite{Asbothetal2005}, crowning it instead of alternatives such as the entanglement generated by infinitesimally transmissive beam splitters~\cite{GoldbergHeshami2021} or that averaged over beam splitter configurations~\cite{Goldbergetal2022sym}.
-Because beam splitters are intimately connected to loss, this also proves that quantities such as entropy and mixedness of a pure state are concave with loss, no matter their dimensionality or Gaussianity.
+\textit{Discussion}---Theorems \ref{thm:entr}, \ref{thm:pur}, and \ref{thm:conc} demonstrate three entanglement monotones for which balanced beam splitters generate the most entanglement between any state and the vacuum.
+This justifies the original definition of entanglement potential as the amount of entanglement generated by a state impinging on a balanced beam splitter~\cite{Asbothetal2005} as opposed to alternatives such as the entanglement generated by infinitesimally transmissive beam splitters~\cite{GoldbergHeshami2021} or averaged over beam splitter configurations~\cite{Goldbergetal2022sym}.
+Using the link between beam splitters and loss, we have shown that quantities such as entropy and mixedness of a pure state are concave with loss, no matter their dimensionality or Gaussianity.